Chalarangelo/30-seconds-of-code/content/snippets/react/s/advanced-react-state-hooks.md

 ## `useForm` hook

-Last but not least, the `useForm` hook can be used to create a stateful value from the fields in a form.
+Last but not least, the `useForm` hook can be used to create a stateful value from the **fields in a form**.
 It uses the `useState()` hook to create a state variable for the values in the form and a function that will be called with an appropriate event by a form field to update the state variable accordingly.

 ```jsx
 const useForm = initialValues => {